Skip to content

 Your child’s needs might have changed or the support needs to change.

-If your child's needs can't be met by SEN support, the next step might be to seek an education, health and care needs assessment.
+If your child's needs can't be met by SEND support, the next step might be to seek an education, health and care needs assessment.
 That will identify whether an education, health and care plan is required.

 More about Education, Health and Care Plans (EHCP)

-Examples of SEN support
+Examples of SEND support

 That support could include: